Who Is Ruth Bader Ginsburg?

 Born on March 15, 1933, in Brooklyn, New York, Ruth Bader Ginsburg graduated from Columbia Law School, going on to become a staunch courtroom advocate for the fair treatment of women and working with the ACLU’s Women’s Rights Project.
 She was appointed by President Carter to the U.S. Court of Appeals in 1980 and was appointed to the Supreme Court by President Clinton in 1993.

 At Harvard, Ginsburg learned to balance life as a mother and her new role as a law student.
-She also encountered a very male-dominated, hostile environment, with only eight females in her class of 500.
+She also encountered a very male-dominated, hostile environment, with only eight other females in her class of more than 500.
 The women were chided by the law school's dean for taking the places of qualified males.
 But Ginsburg pressed on and excelled academically, eventually becoming the first female member of the prestigious Harvard Law Review.

 Then, another challenge: Martin contracted testicular cancer in 1956, requiring intensive treatment and rehabilitation.
 Ruth Ginsburg attended to her young daughter and convalescing husband, taking notes for him in classes while she continued her own law studies.
 Martin recovered, graduated from law school, and accepted a position at a New York law firm.

-After clerking for U.S. District Judge Edmund L. Palmieri (1959-'61), Ginsburg taught at Rutgers University Law School (1963-'72) and at Columbia (1972-'80), where she became the school's first female, tenured professor.
+After clerking for U.S. District Judge Edmund L. Palmieri (1959–61), Ginsburg taught at Rutgers University Law School (1963–72) and at Columbia (1972–80), where she became the school's first female tenured professor.
 During the 1970s, she also served as the director of the Women's Rights Project of the American Civil Liberties Union, for which she argued six landmark cases on gender equality before the U.S. Supreme Court.